PTAB

 2. Patent Overview

-• Brief Description: The ’310 patent relates to data storage systems that use content-based identifiers to manage and control access to data items in a network.
-These identifiers are determined by applying a mathematical function, such as a message digest, to the contents of a data item, allowing devices to selectively access the data.
+• Brief Description: The ’310 patent discloses data storage systems that use "content-based identifiers" to manage data items.
+These identifiers are generated by applying a mathematical function (e.g., a message digest) to the contents of a data item, allowing the system to perform functions like eliminating duplicate files across a network.

 3. Grounds for Unpatentability